Oh Shit!

-Oh Shit! was later republished with differing names and cover art several times; Oh Shit! was renamed to Oh No! for the game's UK release due to the name being considered 'too obscene', and the name was shortened to Shit! for its release by Premium III Software Distribution.
-The European re-release Shit! notably uses cover art from 1985 horror novel The Howling III: Echoes, possibly without permission.
-Oh Shit! features digitized speech; when the player loses a life, the eponymous phrase "Oh Shit!" is said.
-For the renamed releases, Oh No! and Shit!, the speech is changed accordingly.
+Oh Shit! was twice republished with differing titles and cover art; in the United Kingdom as Oh No! due to the title being considered too obscene for a video game, and for the European re-release by Premium III Software Distribution as Shit!, of which uses cover art from the 1985 horror novel The Howling III: Echoes without permission.
+For both renamed releases, the speech is changed accordingly.